chloeekk/chloeekk.github.io/posts/best-landing-page-layouts-with-webform/index.md

     - **Mobile Form**: Single-column layout can reduce the complexity of user operations and improve user experience, especially on small-screen devices.

 ### Double-column layout
 **Double-column layout** By dividing the form fields into two columns, it can effectively reduce the length of the page, allowing the form to present more content in the visible area, which is suitable for forms with more information but not complex.
 [Amazon](https://www.amazon.com/)'s checkout page usually uses a double-column layout, dividing the user's delivery information and payment information into two columns, optimizing page space and improving filling efficiency.
+For SaaS products, review [SaaS landing page structures](https://chloevolution.com/posts/saas-landing-page/) for industry-specific best practices.

 - **Advantages**: Effective use of space, reducing form length, enhancing visual hierarchy, suitable for desktop display.
 - **Disadvantages**: Display on mobile devices may not be friendly enough, and it is easy to cause field overlap.